 Guest Artist Joaquin Achucarro

-Described as "The Consummate Artist," internationally renowned Spanish pianist Joaquin Achucarro was set to return to the MostArts Festival in 2020!
-Audiences would have had an opportunity to hear Achucarro in Manuel de Falla's "Nights in the Gardens of Spain" and Sergei Rachmaninoff's Piano Concerto No. 2 with the MostArts Festival Orchestra under the direction of Yuval Zaliouk on Saturday, July 18th had the Festival not been cancelled.
+Described as "The Consummate Artist," internationally renowned Spanish pianist Joaquin Achucarro is set to return to the MostArts Festival!
+Audiences have an opportunity to hear Achucarro in Manuel de Falla's "Nights in the Gardens of Spain" and Sergei Rachmaninoff's Piano Concerto No. 2 with the MostArts Festival Orchestra under the direction of Yuval Zaliouk.

 In October 2015, the prestigious French Magazine Diapason selected one of Achucarro’s recordings as one of "The 100 Most Beautiful Piano Recordings of all Time," together with legends such as Rachmaninoff, Horowitz, Rubinstein, Gieseking, Cortot, Richter, Gould, Arrau, Brendel, Argerich, Zimerman or Pollini.

 Joaquin Achucarro has been described by the Chicago Sun Times as "The Consummate Artist."
 His impeccable and modelic artistic career has earned him a reputation of the highest degree both nationally and internationally.

 Born in Bilbao, he won in his student days a number of International Prizes in Spain, France, Italy and Switzerland, but it was his victory in England at the 1959 Liverpool International Competition (one year after Zubin Mehta had won it as conductor) and the rave reviews in the London papers after his debut with the London Symphony in the Royal Festival Hall that marked the beginning of his career.